1. Three Ideal Options to Apply for a U.S. Green Card

 The USCIS' Administrative Appeals Office (AAO) had issued several non-binding decisions after enactment of the national interest waiver program that elaborated on the applicable standard.
 The AAO took the position that the alien's admission must provide a benefit to the country beyond a "prospective national benefit" which all exceptional ability and advanced-degree aliens must establish prior to their admission.
 In the years immediately after the enactment of the national interest waiver provision, the USCIS had granted such waivers with some frequency relying in part on these early AAO decisions.

 In 1998, the USCIS designated its first precedent decision discussing the standards governing the EB2 National Interest Waiver petitions.
 Matter of New York Department of Transportation (NYSDOT) establishes stricter standards for obtaining national interest waivers than those applicable in the past.
-The NYSDOT case sets up a three-prong test to establish eligibility for the National Interest Waiver petition:
+The NYSDOT case sets up a three-prong test to establish eligibility for the National Interest Waiver petition:1) The foreign national must seek employment in an area of substantial intrinsic merit;

 2) The petitioner must demonstrate that the proposed benefit will be national in scope; and